maksuco/laravel-blade-sortable/README.md

     // $name = drop target name
     // $from = name of drop target from where the dragged/sorted item came from
     // $to = name of drop target to where the dragged/sorted item was placed
-    // $oldIndex = loop key from where the dragged/sorted item came from
+    // $oldIndex = loop index from where the dragged/sorted item came from
-    // $newIndex = loop key to where the dragged/sorted item was placed
+    // $newIndex = loop index to where the dragged/sorted item was placed
     // $itemId = present if dragging item has id tag
 }
 ```